Frequently Asked Questions

 The Metal Entitlement for Elementum Metals ETCs is published on www.elementummetals.com on each Business Day.

 The cash value is equal to the metal entitlement multiplied by the spot price of the relevant physical metal.
-This does not take into consideration the bid/offer spread on exchange.

 All financial investments involve an element of risk.
 The value of Elementum Metals ETCs changes over time by virtue of the movements in the price of the underlying physical metal and an investor may not get back the full amount originally invested.